Paris' famous Champs-Élysées set for green transformation

 (CNN) — One of the most famous avenues in Paris, the Champs-Élysées, is set for a facelift that will see it transformed into a green, pedestrian-friendly space, after Mayor Anne Hidalgo gave the go-ahead for a major renovation project.

-The thoroughfare, one of the world's most famous shopping streets, currently accommodates eight lanes of traffic as it runs between the Arc de Triomphe and the Place de la Concorde.
+The thoroughfare, one of the world's most famous shopping streets, accommodates eight lanes of traffic as it runs between the Arc de Triomphe and the Place de la Concorde.

 Under the new plans drawns up by architect Philippe Chiambaretta and his agency, PCA-STREAM, vehicle traffic will be reduced by half, while pedestrians will be able to enjoy wider sidewalks and more greenery in what the agency calls "planted 'living rooms."